 Some say that our health is worse, but then why do we keep living longer than ever?
 The average life expectancy around the globe continues to rise, with some African countries increasing their life expectancy by 10 years across the last decade.
 This means that individuals in these countries are no closer to their death (on average) even though they are now 10 years older!

 Some say that we have become more isolated and lonely.
-Most notably this has been sociologist, Robert Putnam, who wrote the extremely popular book ‘Bowling Alone’.
+Most notably this has been a sociologist, Robert Putnam, who wrote the best-selling book ‘Bowling Alone’.
 In this book, he explains that our social capital has continued to decline from its peak in 1964 until the year the book was published in 2000.
 According to his extensive data, we engage less in community life, see friends less, join clubs less, play sport less and generally do more things alone than we ever have before.
-We also watch a lot of TV.
+We also watch a lot of tvs.
 As a result, Putnam says that we are suffering from higher rates of suicide and mental health disorders than ever before.

 Turns out that this may not be true, however.
-Whilst we do have a greater awareness of mental health conditions than we had in the past, we also have more people talking about their difficulties and seeking help.
-So, although rates of depression and anxiety are increasing in some surveys, this could mean a greater social acceptance of these conditions and a reduction of stigma around personally admitting to having mental health difficulties.
+While we do have a greater awareness of mental health conditions than we had in the past, we also have more people talking about their difficulties and seeking help.
+So, although rates of depression and anxiety are increasing in some surveys, this could mean a higher social acceptance of these conditions and a reduction of stigma around personally admitting to having mental health difficulties.

-Support for improved well-being across time is provided again by Pinker, when he found that between 1981 and 2007, 45 out of 52 countries assessed exhibited higher rates of happiness in 2007 than they did in 1981.
+Support for improved well-being across time is provided again by Pinker when he found that between 1981 and 2007, 45 out of 52 countries assessed exhibited higher rates of happiness in 2007 than they did in 1981.
 Loneliness also appears to be declining since 2000, or at least it has been amongst US college students (Pinker, 2018).
-Maybe the internet, smart phones and social media aren’t that bad for us after all?
+Maybe the internet, smartphones and social media aren’t that bad for us after all?

 There is still a long way to go, but we are further along the path towards enlightenment than we have ever been in the past, and this gives me optimism for the future.
 Not watching the nightly news (or any network TV for that matter) helps me to see things how they truly are, and that only gives me hope for the future.
-I just pray that it isn’t too late to tackle climate change and reverse some of the damage that we have done there, so that we can continue to progress into the next century!
+I just pray that it isn’t too late to tackle climate change and reverse some of the damage that we have done there so that we can continue to progress into the next century!